Temple of Dendur: New Wing at the Met

-To accommodate the temple, the Met added a new wing.
+To accommodate the temple, the Met added a new wing to its flagship building.
 Architects Kevin Roche and John Dinkeloo of Roche-Dinkeloo in Connecticut designed the new wing for the museum.
 Roche was a fan of Egyptian architecture and had previously incorporated pyramids into his building designs.
 To represent the Nile and the cliffs of the original location, the architects placed a reflecting pool in front of the temple and a sloping wall behind it; the temple retained its original orientation toward the east.
 They also designed a stippled glass ceiling and north wall to diffuse the light and mimic the lighting in Nubia.
 They used a chamber and technology to recreate the climate of Egypt.

 On July 15, 1975, the museum's conservators and stonemasons started reconstructing the temple.
 The temple exhibit opened to the public on September 27, 1978.
 Six other galleries of Egyptian art are near the entrance of the Temple of Dendur.
 One art critic noted, "Architect Kevin Roche has created a 'display case' as successful in what it sets out to do as the tiny temple itself."

 The Met named the wing containing the temple for the Sackler family: The Sackler Wing.
 In 2019, the museum stopped accepting contributions from the family because of the Sackler family's association with the opioid crisis.
 In 2021, The Met also decided to drop the name Sackler from the building's wing, as well as from the gallery that hosted the temple inside, which was called officially The Temple of Dendur in The Sackler Wing (Gallery 131).
-After the name changes the space housing the temple is, as of march 2023, just the Gallery 131, and the former Sackler Wing remains unnamed.
+After the name changes the space housing the temple is, as of March 2023, just Gallery 131, and the former Sackler Wing remains unnamed.